$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 The requirements above are broadly consistent across the UAE, but there are emirate-level variations:

-• Dubai: Mandatory health insurance for all residents; GoFreelance specifically requires a portfolio review for media activities at Dubai Media City
+• Dubai: Mandatory health insurance for the relevant residency route; GoFreelance may request a portfolio review for media activities at Dubai Media City

 • Abu Dhabi: twofour54 requires a business plan or letter of intent from a local partner; the first two years of the license fee are waived but administrative costs (AED 2,180 e-channel registration, AED 854 establishment card) still apply